hamzaTCF/meet/README.md

 # **Feature 1: Filter events by city**

+As a user<br>
+I should be able to filter events by city<br>
+So that I can see the list of events that take place in that city<br>

 > ### Scenario 1: When user hasn’t searched for a city, show upcoming events from all cities
 >
 > - `Given` user hasn’t searched for any city